 The pot industry creates jobs and bolsters the economy.

-A study conducted by the Marijuana Policy Group concluded that Colorado’s legalized pot industry created 18,000 jobs and generated over $2 billion in economic activity in 2015.
-The marijuana industry has boosted a number of business sectors, from agriculture to materials to transportation.
+The global legal marijuana market size is estimated to reach $66.3 billion by the end of 2025, according to a Grand View Research, Inc. report.
+If that’s not telling enough, a study conducted by the Marijuana Policy Group concluded that Colorado’s legalized pot industry created 18,000 jobs and generated over $2 billion in economic activity in 2015.
+Since then, the marijuana industry has boosted a number of business sectors, from agriculture to materials to transportation.
 Even more so, the industry is bringing US veterans back to work, through security positions on farms and in dispensaries.
 In an economy where workers regularly lose jobs to overseas operations and automation, governments cannot afford to turn their backs on industries that create new opportunities for their citizens to earn a decent living.

 Bottom Line: There is plenty of evidence to suggest that marijuana legalization has been a boon for the states that have introduced it, but as South Park creator Trey Parker cautioned, the consequences of marijuana use might be different than we expect: “Pot makes you feel fine with being bored and it’s when you’re bored that you should be learning a new skill… If you smoke pot you may grow up to find out that you’re not good at anything.”
 Does that ring true for you?
 How do you think marijuana legalization will affect people?